 Dr. Wilson’s third point was about the importance of letting people know about brain fog.
 This is a state where the mind freezes when the pain becomes too much.
-In his fourth and fifth points, Dr. Wilson said that it was normal to experience panic attacks from time to time and that this should be treated.
+In his fourth and fifth points, Dr. Wilson said that it was normal to experience panic attacks from time to time and that this needs treatment.

 Finally, as his final point, Dr. Wilson said that patients should keep in mind that it is not very easy to get better with endometriosis and that pain may persist even after surgery.

-Dr. Wilson’s presentation was followed by a presentation called “Self-Compassion: Essential When Quality of Life is Affected By Endometriosis” by Hanne Vedsted-Hansen, a mindful self-compassion teacher.
+After Dr. Wilson’s presentation, there was a presentation with the title “Self-Compassion: Essential When Quality of Life is Affected By Endometriosis” by Hanne Vedsted-Hansen, a mindful self-compassion teacher.
 Hanne guided participants through an exercise about how to treat a friend with endo.
 She then touched on some misconceptions about self-compassion and explained that it is neither self-pity nor self-indulgence.
 “Mediate a little every day,” Hanne said, adding that it requires persistence and perseverance.

 Complementary management of endometriosis

 The next session in the conference was on the complementary management of endometriosis such as cannabinoids, acupuncture, and diet.
 The session started with a presentation by Dr. Mike Armour, a Senior Research Fellow in Women’s Health at NICM Health Research Institute at Western Sydney University.
-Dr. Armour discussed the endocannabinoid system and summarized their research study on 484 women with endometriosis in Australia, 10% of which use cannabis to manage the symptoms of endometriosis.
+Dr. Armour discussed the endocannabinoid system and summarized their research study on 484 women with endometriosis in Australia.
+Of these, 10% use cannabis to manage the symptoms of endometriosis.

-This was followed by a live panel on endo-friendly foods moderated by Judy Joo that included two endo patients Winnie Chan and Jessica Murnane, and acupuncturist Lida Ahmady.
+This was followed by a live panel on endo-friendly foods moderated by Judy Joo that included two endo patients.
+They were Winnie Chan and Jessica Murnane, and acupuncturist Lida Ahmady.
 The panelists talked about diet and gut health and an anti-inflammatory diet.